pkumar9800/sweet-shop-management/ReadMe.md

-# 🗺️ Roadmap (Upcoming)

-- [x] Backend API Development (TDD)

-- [x] Database Seeding & Security

-- [ ] **Frontend Implementation (React)** (In Progress 🚧)

-- [ ] **Cloud Deployment (AWS/Vercel)** (Pending)

 # 👋 A Note to the Reviewer

-First and foremost, **Thank You** for taking the time to review my repository!
-I truly appreciate the effort involved in evaluating my code. 🙏
+First and foremost, **Thank You** for taking the time to review my repository.
+I sincerely appreciate the effort involved in evaluating my work. 🙏

-### 🚧 Regarding the Frontend & Deployment
+#### 🚧 Project Scope & Focus
-You may notice that the **Frontend (UI)** is currently missing from this repository.
-Due to strict time constraints and my commitment to following **Test-Driven Development (TDD)** and clean architecture principles for the Backend, I was unable to polish the Frontend to a standard I am proud of in time for this submission.

-**Current Status:**
-* 💻 The Frontend is currently under **active development**.
-*  ☁️ Once completed, the entire full-stack system will be deployed to the cloud.

-**My Humble Request:**
-I kindly ask that you evaluate my technical proficiency based on the **Backend architecture, API security, and Test Coverage** provided here.
-I hope you might grant some flexibility regarding the timeline for the UI, and I would be grateful if the missing frontend is not the sole reason for disqualification.
-I am working hard to finish the complete picture and would love the opportunity to show it to you soon! 🚀
+For this submission, I have focused my efforts entirely on the **Backend Architecture**.
+While I am currently expanding my skills in frontend development, my core strength lies in server-side engineering.
+I chose to prioritize building a robust, thoroughly tested backend over delivering a full-stack application that might not meet the same quality standards on the client side.

+**I would be grateful if you could evaluate my technical proficiency based on:**

+-   **Test-Driven Development (TDD):** My commitment to writing reliable code with high test coverage.

+-   **Clean Architecture:** The organization of Controllers, Services, and Models to ensure scalability.

+-   **Security & Best Practices:** The implementation of secure authentication and data validation.

+I hope this repository demonstrates my dedication to writing clean, maintainable, and secure backend code.
+Thank you again for your consideration! 🚀

-**Best Regards,** Pankaj Kumar
+**Best Regards,** **Pankaj Kumar**

 # Sweet Shop Management System